Atlantic Hurricane Season Reaching Its Peak

-Today, September 10, is the peak of the Atlantic hurricane season.
+Did you know, September 10 is the peak of the Atlantic hurricane season.
 Statistically, more hurricanes existed in the Atlantic tropics today than any other day of the season.

-Since 1851, 88 hurricanes and tropical storms occurred on September 10.
-September 10 falls in the middle of the best time period for hurricanes to form.
+Since 1851, more than 90 hurricanes and tropical storms have occurred on September 10.
+September 10 falls in the middle of the best time period for hurricane formation.
 After this date, the Atlantic water begins to slowly cool off and upper-level winds become a bit more hostile.
 By early October, tropical waves are less likely to develop off the African coast.

 Although the Atlantic is most primed for tropical development during this part of the season, it doesn`t necessarily mean September 10 is when hurricanes are most likely to strike land.
 Category 4 Hurricane Donna was an exception, as it struck the Florida Keys on September 10, 1960, killing 12 people and causing more than $2 billion damage.